mccanne/sharkfest/README.md

 What we _don't do here_ is define a schema then fit the values into the schema.
 * Data is always self describing.
-* No need to declare types explicitl.
+* No need to declare types explicitly.
-* The Zed query language lets you operate on Zed data:
+* As in Brim, the Zed query language lets you operate on Zed data:
 ```
 zq -Z "cut v1,v2,v0:=v1+v2,v7,net:=network_of(v7)" values.zson
 ```